jeromelesaux/martine/README.md

 Some explanations : <br>
-I choose here to be in full screen (option -f). martine needs to know the two modes of each input images (here -m 0 mode 0 for the first image, -m2 1 mode 1 for the second image).
+I choose here to be in full screen (option -f). martine needs to know the two modes of each input images (here -m 0 mode 0 for the first image, -m2 1 mode 1 for the second image).<br>
--i and -i2 for the .scr images.
+-i and -i2 for the .scr images.<br>
-And the palette path option -pal.
+And the palette path option -pal.<br>
 You can note that martine allows you to choose you own palette.
-You can modify your palette to have a different rendering.
+You can modify your palette to have a different rendering.<br>
+If you want to iterate and gets the results quickly on your own machine, I advise you to add the M4 option and use the sna output. <br>
+Complete your command line with for instance ```-sna -host 192.168.1.100 -autoexec ```

 ### deltapacking